 Review other options and change the needed ones.
 Click Next.

-In the Field Mappings column, you can also check the source-to-target field mappings for each table pair.
+In the Field Mappings column, you can also check nested source-to-target field mappings for each table pair.
 You can change the column names and types here as well as specify some other column attributes.

 Click Import.
-If there are no error, you'll see the following notification:
+If there are no errors, you'll see the following notification:

 Next topic: Importing Data from Firebird database